crossplane/docs/content/master/getting-started/introduction.md

 Crossplane also acts as a
 [Kubernetes Controller](https://kubernetes.io/docs/concepts/architecture/controller/)
-to monitor the state of the external resources and provide state enforcement.
+to watch the state of the external resources and provide state enforcement.
 If something modifies or deletes a resource outside of Kubernetes, Crossplane reverses the change or recreates the deleted resource.